ericmchen15/CodaWiki/08-Functions.md

 # Functions: Architects of Logic

-In the realm of Coda, functions stand as the architects of logic, meticulously crafting sequences of actions to execute at your command.
-Much akin to their Python counterparts, Coda functions possess a distinctive elegance in their creation and execution.
+In the realm of code, functions stand as the architects of logic, meticulously crafting sequences of actions to execute at your command.
+Much akin to their Python counterparts, code functions possess a distinctive elegance in their creation and execution.

 ## Function Creation
 To summon forth a function, the `def` keyword serves as your incantation.
-Functions are born like any other variable, yet their purpose is imbued within the intricate dance of expressions that follow.
+Functions are born like any other variable, yet their purpose is attached within the intricate dance of expressions that follow.

 ```py
 def add(x, y) {